codecluster-softwares/codecluster/rules/git-messages.md

 <translated_footer>
 ```

-- Use the same commit type and scope for both versions.
+- Use same commit type and scope for both versions.
 - Translate subject, body, and footer content accurately.
-- Maintain the same structure and formatting rules.
+- Maintain same structure and formatting rules.
-- Separate language versions with `---` on a single line.
+- Separate lang versions with `---` on a single line.

 ### Type (Required)